CedMIX-Productions/cedchallengeQ1-2019/README.md

 Find the two hidden easter egg and unlock the phassphase to reveal a special secret!

 # RULES:
-1. Find the two egges hidden in the main menu by typing the corresponding code needed to execute.
+1. Find the two eggs hidden in the main menu by typing the corresponding code needed to execute.
  (Options 1 and 2 are not counted since they're the same message anyways.
 2. Have fun!
 If you're a filipino! you can read it or translate it.